-- Go Fish: Write your child’s sight words twice on index cards or card stock, and shuffle them like a deck of cards.
+- Go Fish: Write sight words twice on index cards or card stock, and shuffle them like a deck of cards.
 Take turns asking one another if either of you have a sight word in your hand.
-Any pairs of matching sight words gets stacked in a pile, with the first person to have zero cards winning the game.
+Any pairs of matching sight words get stacked in a pile, with the first person to have zero cards winning the game.

-- Word Search: Create your own word search using your list of sight words!
+- Word Search: Create your own word search using your own word list!
 Help your child find these words in the puzzle.
-Click here to make your own word search.
+You can make your own word search here.

 - Simple Word Search: Want to keep it even simpler?
-Write a word on a piece of paper, and have your child go through her deck of sight word cards to find the match.
+Write a word on a piece of paper, and have him go through her deck of sight word cards to find the match.

 - Bingo: Like the classic game of Bingo, make Bingo cards with a few sight words.
 Randomly read aloud sight words, marking (or placing a small item) on each square with the matching sight word.

-- Word Stomp: Does your child love to be active?
+- Word Stomp: Does he love to be active?
 Print a few sight words, one on each sheet of paper.
 Scatter these sheets on the ground face-up.
 You might want to tape them to the ground to avoid slipping.
-Then, randomly select a few sight words, and if your child sees the word on the ground, have him stomp or jump to it from where he is.
+Then, randomly select a few sight words, and if he sees the word on the ground, have him stomp or jump to it from where he is.

 4. Write sight words everywhere

 Kids learn in many ways, including using all their senses.
-Find creative ways to “write” sight words beyond paper and pencil.
-A few strategies for teaching sight words include (click the links to see product recommendations):
+Find creative ways to “write” beyond paper and pencil.
+A few strategies for teaching sight words include:

 - Sidewalk chalk: Take a few pieces of chalk to the sidewalk and write sight words.